Vezio/MazeEscape/README.md

 - Player spawn point
 - Player direction --> currently in progress on the side

+### Current State
+- Implement a "sub resource" like routing system
+- Created starting functionality
+- Created neccessary objects and data
+- File structure
+- Documented
+- Moving on with more advanced functionality

 # REST API Documentation

 ## Players